 Special Education Consolidated (Federal) Grant Application

-At CSS, we are working with our clients to identify their needs and develop plans for their charter’s IDEA-B program.
+At CSS, we are working with our partner schools to identify SPED student needs and develop plans for their charter’s IDEA-B program.

-The Special Education Consolidated (Federal) Grant application includes an Applicant Designation and Certification (ADC) form.
-Remember that allocations are not visible in the ADC form but are available on the TEA Grant Entitlements page.
+The Special Education Consolidated (Federal) Grant application begins with completing the Applicant Designation and Certification (ADC) form.
+Remember that allocation amounts are not visible in the ADC form but are available on the TEA Grant Entitlements page.
 Click here for a list of the available entitlements.
+The ADC form lets TEA know if you intend to apply for each part of IDEA on your own, as part of a shared service arrangement, or not apply at all.
+The actual grant application will not open until the ADC is complete.

 Helpful tips

-• TEAL Access is required in order to access, complete, and submit the grant.
+- TEAL Access is required to access, complete, and submit the grant in the eGrants application.
 If you need access, follow the instructions here.

-• Information in the grant application is based on your AskTED profile.
+- Information in the grant application is based on your AskTED profile.
 Be sure it is up to date.
-Contact the Charter Division at TEA if you need assistance with AskTED.
+Contact the Charter Division at CharterAskTED@tea.texas.gov if you need assistance with AskTED.
 Allow 2 weeks for changes to be visible.

-• The SC5003 applies to all three grant programs, SPED, ESSA, and Perkins, and must be completed by your charter district.
+- The SC5003 applies to all three grant programs, SPED, ESSA, and Perkins, and must be completed by your charter district first.
+Click on the “Special Collections” tab in eGrants.

-• The ADC form must also be completed.
-Caution – once your choices are made for the grants you wish to receive, those choices are frozen and cannot be undone.
+- Second, the ADC form must also be completed.
+Caution– once your choices are made for the grants you wish to receive, those choices are frozen and cannot be undone.
+Click on the “Apply for Eligible Grants” tab in eGrants and locate the Special Ed Consolidated Application for 2025-26.

-• Once inside the grant application, the GS2100 must be completed first.
-This will allow you access to the next schedule.
+- Once inside the SPED Consolidated application, the GS2100 (LEA contact info) must be completed first.
+This will allow you access to the other schedules.

-• All charters must complete the PS3502 and select the first option indicating your LEA is an open-enrollment charter school.
+- All charters must complete the PS3502 and select the first option, indicating your LEA is an open-enrollment charter school.
+The ISD, not the charter school, is required to provide private school services.

-• Next, complete the BS6001.
-Once this schedule is complete, the budget support schedules will need to be completed.
+- Next, complete the BS6001.
+Once this schedule is complete, the budget support schedules will need to be completed according to where you budgeted funds (payroll, contracted services, etc.) Maintain your detailed budget documentation separately.

-• The last schedule to be completed is the BS6016 which serves as a compliance document.
+- The last schedule to be completed is the BS6016, which serves as a compliance document.
+You will need your 2023-24 Final MOE Report available in GFFC in TEAL to complete this schedule.

 Random Validations of the BS6016 – Financial Compliance Requirements